Rin1809/System_Assistant_GUI/README.md

 ## Introduction

 **Assistant - Rin** is a powerful, versatile virtual assistant built using Python and powered by Google AI's Gemini large language model (LLM).
-Rin is designed to perform a wide array of tasks, including executing Python code, running Windows system commands (PowerShell), handling various file types, and interacting naturally with users through a command-line interface.
+Rin is designed to perform a wide array of tasks, including executing Python code, running on Windows, Linux handling various file types, and interacting naturally with users through a command-line interface.
 A key feature of Rin is its ability to **self-assess and improve** execution results by utilizing a second Gemini model for cross-checking and validation.

 ## Key Features

 *   **Flexible Python Code Execution:** Rin allows users to request the execution of Python code snippets directly.
 The assistant automatically generates code, executes it, and returns detailed results, including output (stdout), errors (stderr), execution time, and the executed Python code.
-*   **Windows System Command Execution (PowerShell):** Rin can execute PowerShell commands on the Windows operating system.
+*   **EX : Windows System Command Execution (PowerShell):** Rin can execute PowerShell commands on the Windows operating system.
 The assistant uses Gemini to generate PowerShell commands based on user requests, execute the commands, and return comprehensive results, including output, errors, return code, and most importantly, **assessment and validation from a second Gemini model**.
 *   **Versatile File Handling:** Rin offers a robust set of file handling capabilities, including:
     *   Reading content from various file formats (text, JSON, CSV, DOCX, XLSX).
     *   Writing content to files.